-The Management Program allows up to 500 hatchlings (total body length <0.6 m), 400 juveniles (total body length 0.6 - 2.1m) and 500 adult (total body length >2.1m) C. porosus can be directly harvested from the wild each year.
-These quotas do not include any problem crocodiles removed by PWC staff (reported separately in Table 1 above).
+The Wildlife Trade Management Plan allows up to 1,200 non-hatchling (animals greater than 0.6 metre in length) C. porosus to be directly harvested from the wild each year.
+This quota includes any problem crocodiles removed by PWC staff (reported separately in Table 1 above).

-A small number juvenile and adult C. porosus were harvested from the wild in 2014/2015 (Table 3).
-Variation in the sex ratio of harvested adults is influenced by the harvest purpose; skin and meat harvest or female breeding stock for farms.
-In 2014/2015 the sex ration was strongly biased to males (Table 4), and when coupled with the large average size of harvested males (3.22 m (Table 5)), indicates that animals were being harvested either for breeding stock or were problem animals.
+A total of 121 non-hatchling C. porosus were harvested from the wild in 2015/2016 (Table 3).
+Variation in the sex ratio of harvested adults is influenced by the harvest purpose; skin and meat harvest, female breeding stock for farms or problem crocodile removal.
+In 2015/2016 the sex ration was strongly biased to males (76.4% (Table 4)), and when coupled with the large average size of harvested males (3.51 m (Table 5)), indicates that animals were being harvested either for breeding stock or were problem animals.
 Crocodiles were harvested from pastoral properties and aboriginal land.
 It is not known how many of these animals were harvested as true "problem" crocodiles by private operators because it is often difficult to determine whether the primary aim of the harvest is for public safety and livestock protection or commercial gain for farming.
 The trend of increasing average size of males and static average size of females most likely reflects both increasing proportion of larger males in the population and harvest being focused on problem animals or large wild skins.

-The number of crocodiles harvested in 2014/2015 as presented in Table 3 is known to be an underestimate of the actual harvest in the 12 month period reported.
-Harvest data is incomplete at this time due to a number of harvest permits being multiyear permits that have not yet expired; consequently final return/harvest data is not yet available for these permits.
+The number of crocodiles harvested in 2015/2016 as presented in Table 3 is known to be an underestimate of the actual harvest in the 12 month period reported.
+Harvest data is incomplete at this time due to three harvest permits being multiyear permits that have not yet expired and do not require annual reporting; consequently final return/harvest data is not yet available for these permits.
+These permits all expire in 2016/2017.

-Table 3 The number of hatchlings, juveniles and adults of C. porosus harvested for commercial use in 2010/11, 2011/12, 2012/13, 2013/14 and 2014/15.
+Table 3The number of hatchlings, juveniles and adults (2011/12 to 2014/15) or non-hatchling (2015/16) of C. porosus harvested for commercial use in 2011/12, 2012/13, 2013/14, 2014/15 & 2015/16.

-Year Hatchlings Juveniles Adults
+Year Hatchlings Juveniles Adults / non- hatchling

-2010/11 0 11 105

 2011/12 0 18 72

 2012/13 0 16 59

 2013/14 0 29 119

 2014/15 0 0 61

+2015/16 - 0 121